wing5wong/artisan-whs-static/source/_courses/SOC1.md

 type: Level 1 Optional
 description: ""
 maori_title: "SOC2"
-background: "To provide students with an understanding of how social justice and human rights affect communities and roles in which individuals or groups participate.
+body: "To provide students with an understanding of how social justice and human rights affect communities and roles in which individuals or groups participate.
 To explore the reasons why people hold their values positions and perspectives about social justice.
 The course may cover; Boy Soldiers, Historical human rights advocates and other current global issues, such as slavery/trafficking/refugees."
 year: "11"
 credits: "12"
 entry_requirements: ""